 Hello all, well my recently acquired LT1 bird just had it's first bug for me to iron out.
 I haven't picked up a wrench on any of my cars in over 2 years, so I was excited to have a chance to work on the car.
 I'm gonna post this so if other people have the same or similar problems, hopefully this will pop up in the search for them.
 I wasn't planning on doing a write up so the pictures are kind of scattered, but you'll get the point.
+THE PROBLEM:

-PROCESS OF FIXING: First thing's first, gotta remove the air intake system.
+First thing's first, gotta remove the air intake system.
 My car being Ram Air was fairly easy, as a bonus I got to install my new K&N filter.
 Once your intake and mass air system are out of the way, it's time to un-plug all the tubes off the throttle body.

 In order from top to bottom on the passenger side you have:

 top- PCV tube (some oil might drip out of this one)

 middle- vaccum hose that goes back towards the EVAP solenoid

 bottom- stubby coolant line ran to the metal pipe runnig from the back of the passenger head.